 10 Get some tuition!

-I’ll tell you about the lovely Cheryl who came to a recent How to use an overlock workshop.
+I’ll tell you about the lovely Cheryl who came to a recent How to use an overlock workshop

 Cheryl purchased her machine twenty years ago and it was still in the box.
 She was too scared to use it.

-Thirty minutes in Cheryl had her machine up and running and had changed the threads
+Thirty minutes in, Cheryl had her machine up and running and had changed the threads.

-In a few short weeks Cheryl is hooked and is using it nearly every day.
+After a few short weeks Cheryl is hooked and is using it nearly every day.
 This is not an unusual story.

-I have a number of workshop options from the two hour one to one Overlocking for the terrified and the three hour group How to use an overlocker.
-I will take you gently through how an overlocker works, how to re-thread without tear, balancing the tension dials, three and four thread overlocking, needles and how to change them, threads, stroppy fabrics, jersey, building up to narrow and rolled hemming.
+Jane take’s you gently through how an overlocker works, how to re-thread without tear, balancing the tension dials, three and four thread overlocking, needles and how to change them, threads, stroppy fabrics, jersey, building up to narrow and rolled hemming.